 Serious complications arose during delivery.
 Hours passed copiously, and by the time he came out of the womb he was as blue as a blueberry.
 Sonny Muscato was born in Washington D.C. on April 22nd, 1988.
 Doctors immediately rushed him to the ICU.
 After several hours Sonny’s color was back to normal and all levels appeared to be healthy.
-The next two years were nothing but constant doctors visits and check-ups to make sure he was indeed a healthy baby boy.
+The next two years were nothing but constant doctor visits and check-ups to make sure he was indeed a healthy baby boy.

 Between 2-3 years old, however, Sonny started to express behavior abnormalities.

 Social isolation, repetitive actions and oppositional defiance were some of the more notable qualities.
 One major repetitive action was his obsession with music and low frequencies.
 Sonny could not go anywhere without music playing or making his own, whether it be singing or slapping his hands against the wall to construct beats and rhythms.
 No doubt growing up with Marc Muscato (a very accomplished percussionist) as a father was a major influence.
 Over the years, Sonny’s love for music blossomed but his behaviors worsened.

 In 1991, when Sonny turned four, it was clear something was wrong.